Choosing and booking a train ticket

 In addition, certain trains offer discounts for youth, child or senior travelers.
 We always attempt to find the cheapest fares for your traveling party and get you the discounts you’re eligible for.
 This is why it’s important to accurately indicate the composition of your traveling party when requesting fares and schedules from our website.
 You may also have to enter the age of certain travelers, so we can determine whether they’re eligible for certain age-related discounts.

-I selected a ticket but when I went to place my order, the price changed.
-I went back to search for rail tickets and saw the same price listed again in the results.
+I selected a ticket but when I went to place my booking, the price changed.
+I went back to search for train tickets and saw the same price listed again in the results.
 Why did this happen?

 For most trains, the price quoted is based on “live” availability from current train seat inventories.
 However, for certain trains, we cannot check fare availability at the time of quotation due to the technical limitations of the international rail distribution system.
 Therefore, we use a stored price to build your quote, based on previously confirmed fares for the trip you requested.